SmackMyGitUp/Task-SW/README.md

 ..@test.com - Both, field and pop-up validation don't follow RFC 3696 regarding the local part starting and ending with a period.
 Nothing is said about more than 2 consecutive periods either.

 Writing 'test@test.c', clicking Submit and then deleting 'c' so the value becomes 'test@test.' still prevents the user from registering, but only invokes the pop-up validation.
-The field isn't highlited.
+The error message isn't displayed.

 ====